Gus Bofa

-Founder and director of the Salon de l'A raignée, which wants to give freedom to designers and push them to a more personal art, Bofa also takes care of the literary column of Crapouillot, a literary and artistic magazine, which he will hold until 1939.
+Founder and director of the Salon de l'A raignée, which wants to give freedom to designers and push them to a more personal art, Bofa also wrote the literary column of Crapouillot, a literary and artistic magazine, which he will hold until 1939.

 With the 1930s, his work took on an increasingly personal and haunted turn.
 Malaises describes existential angst and The Symphony of Fear proposes fear as the motor of human history.
 Zoo presents man as a denatured animal.